Harold Hamm Diabetes Center Grant Opportunities

 Funding Opportunity Summary

-The Harold Hamm Diabetes Center (HHDC) is pleased to announce pilot funding opportunities for 2023.
-The HHDC Pilot Program will consider funding six types of proposals including Team Science proposals, Pre-Team Science proposals, Novel Pilot Projects, Novel Pilot Projects for Post-Docs, Bridge Funding, Equipment grants and a Travel Stipend.
+The Harold Hamm Diabetes Center (HHDC) is pleased to announce pilot funding opportunities for 2024.
+The HHDC Pilot Program will consider funding six types of proposals including Team Science proposals, Novel Pilot Projects, Novel Pilot Projects for Post-Docs, Bridge Funding, Equipment Grants and a Travel Reimbursement.
 Based on a matching gift, the HHDC will award up to $1.6M to researchers to launch investigations for Diabetes research.
-These funds will be augmented with a collaboration with the Stephenson Cancer Center for projects specifically aimed at collaboration between researchers in diabetes and cancer.
+These funds will be augmented with a collaboration with the Stephenson Cancer Center for projects specifically aimed at collaboration between researchers in diabetes and cancer for the following grant modalities: Team Science and Novel Pilot.

 Key Information